Mamar16/ada-template-website/README.md

 <small>Usage: the widget reads <code>raw_data/stocks/AAPL.csv</code> relative to the site root.
 Select a metric from the dropdown to update the chart.</small>

 * * *
+## The ETF Data
+* * *

+We can further take a look at the section of the data that we will use that is comprised of the ETF data.
+Below a visulaisation of the sectors present in our data.

+<iframe src="/assets/graphs/html/etf_sector_distribution.html" width="100%" height="600px" frameborder="0"></iframe>

+* * *
 ## The ESG data
 * * *